dyedquartz/mangadex-scraper/README.md

 # mangadex-scraper
 scrapes manga off of mangadex.org

-__NOTE:__ Individual chapter downloading is not available at this time.

 ## Usage
 Download latest version from github or cargo and run `mangadex-scraper <ID> <manga/chapter>` with the manga/chapter ID passed as an arg